nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * Allows you to run sql queries on the data coming from Kinenis streams/fh.
 Way of analysis data using SQL type landuages across (Kinesis streams/Firehose)

 #### Exam Tips
 * Understand the difference between Kinesis Streams and Kinesis Firehose.
 Will be needed to find what service is used when.
+Ex: Shrads/Analysing data using Lambda
+* Understanding what is Kinesis Analytics.

+### Kinesis Lab
+* Will setup Kinesis Streams using Cloud Formation
+* Change the region to North Vergenia
 *